RasaHQ/rasa/docs/pipeline.rst

     Duckling allows to recognize dates, numbers, distances and other structured entities and normalizes them (for a reference of all available entities see `the duckling documentation <https://duckling.wit.ai/#getting-started>`_).
-    The component recognizes the entity types defined by the :ref:`duckling dimensions configuration variable <section_configuration_duckling_dimensions>`.
     Please be aware that duckling tries to extract as many entity types as possible without providing a ranking.
 For example, if you specify both ``number`` and ``time`` as dimensions for the duckling component, the component will extract two entities: ``10`` as a number and